WaiverPathWaiverPath

 Is the Katie Beckett waiver in Georgia based on parent income?

-No. Katie Beckett is a TEFRA state-plan option: parent income and assets are 'deemed' unavailable and not counted.
-Only the child's own income and assets are considered — which is why Georgia families call it the Deeming Waiver.
+No. Katie Beckett is a TEFRA state-plan option: parent income and assets are generally treated as unavailable and are not counted for this pathway.
+Only the child's own income and assets are considered.
+Confirm current financial rules with Georgia DCH or the Centralized Katie Beckett Medicaid Team.

 Is there a waitlist for Katie Beckett in Georgia?